-PROGRAM PLANNING GUIDELINES AND COURSE SEQUENCING, 2011 COHORT: TIMELINE FOR COMPLETING PROGRAM COMPONENTS however summer is a good time to take special proficiency electives).
+PROGRAM PLANNING GUIDELINES AND COURSE SEQUENCING, 2012 COHORT: TIMELINE FOR COMPLETING PROGRAM COMPONENTS

+The outline below represents a typical student who begins with a Bachelor's degree and devotes full time to academic work, including summers (summer courses are not required; However, summer is a good time to take special proficiency electives and work on research).
 Although students complete the program in a variety of ways, highly motivated students who enter with a Bachelor's degree and work year-round on their programs may complete in 5 years.
 Students who enroll with a relevant Master's degree may finish in 4 years, depending on the equivalency of their prior graduate coursework determined through consultation with their advisors.